 A former investment banker and speechwriter, Brandt has trained senior executives and other employees of major organizations across the country.
 He is also a playwright, actor, and creator of the comedy web series Brad Advice.
-He also played professional basketball in Europe and played on tour against the Harlem Globetrotters.
+He previously played professional basketball in Europe and played on tour against the Harlem Globetrotters.

 Ellen earned a B.A. in German studies from Harvard University and has an M.A. in comparative literature from UCLA.